Benyxel/buysellclub.org/frontend/DEPLOYMENT_SETUP.md

 # Frontend Deployment Setup Guide

+## Deployment Platform

+This project is configured for **GitHub Pages** deployment.

+For complete setup instructions, see:
+- `GITHUB_PAGES_SETUP.md` - Complete setup guide
+- `MIGRATION_TO_GITHUB_PAGES.md` - Quick migration guide

 ## Environment Variables

-To connect the frontend to your Railway backend, you need to set the following environment variable in Vercel:
+To connect the frontend to your Railway backend, you need to set the following environment variable in GitHub Secrets:

 ### Required Environment Variables